PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/extending-pebble.md

 To create custom filters, implement the `getFilters()` method of your extension which will return a map of filter names and their corresponding implementations.
 A filter implementation must implement the `Filter` interface.
 The	`Filter` interface requires two methods to be implemented, `getArgumentNames()` and `apply()`.
 The `getArgumentNames()` method returns a list of Strings that define both the order and names of expected arguments.
+If this method returns null or an empty list, the filter supports dynamic arguments.
+This means the user can pass any number of arguments—either named (e.g., myFilter(param="value")) or positional (e.g., myFilter("value"))—and they will be available in the arguments map.

 The `apply` method is the actual filter implementation.
 Here's the parameters definition.